starphene/starphene-docs/Project hub (conflict 2025-11-17-02-54-13).md

 A trojan horse game which teaches the users math

+Gravastars as dead stars with a shell made out of infinidecimal thick ultra dense matter but filled with an ultra vacuum and the purest form of energy known

 (starbloods) undercover operation but everyone is undercover

 The fiction in fiction merging with the fiction real life and characters struggling to accept it

 Vierergrouppe
 Einheit

+"Nothing happened on Tannenbaum Square on 4.8.2089, stop asking us that.
+In other news, celebrity Jane Borisovkaya has made an unprecedented move to discard her old teapot and buy a new one as she didn't like the color.
+Isn't that crazy?"

 Historical events as names for weapons (Century of Humiliation)